-It was sunny and warm outside.
-But inside this cold and dreary place you could only get a glimpse of the sun through the stained and dirty window.
+It was a sunny and warm day outside, but inside this cold and dreary place you could only catch a glimpse of the sun through the stained and dirty window.

 Grandma was in and out of sleep.
 We sat or stood around her bed, having mindless conversations.

 I wondered if she was hearing our words…or if she was off somewhere better.

 I hoped she was revisiting some of her better days; the joyful times such as her travels spent with her husband, piddling at her favorite stores, playing cards with the neighbors or bowling. laughing.

 I was now standing next to her, she opened her blue eyes and said to me, clear as a bell: “Suzanne, you know, you are the light of my life.”

 I smiled, a few tears spilling from my eyes.

 I knew this already, but it was so touching to hear the words.

 Grandma never minced her words, good or bad.

 I looked around, saw the Coach sitting there.
 I am pretty sure he heard it too.
 My Uncle was staring at the muted TV…even with his hearing aid he missed this comment.